HackYourFuture/HTML-CSS/README.md

 # Module #1 - HTML, CSS and GIT (Frontend)

 Welcome to the wonderful world of web development!
 In this module you will learn the basic building blocks of the web: HTML and CSS.
 HTML gives us the power to add text, images and videos to a page.
 CSS gives us the power to organize these parts and make it look nice.

+The products of HTML and CSS comprise a two-thirds of what is called `frontend` (the final third is client-side JavaScript, which you will learn about in later modules).
+What is frontend?
+It's another word for the presentational part of a piece of software.
+In terms of web development we're talking about "what you see" when you go to any website.

-Think of it like this: if a webpage were a person, the HTML would be the skeleton and CSS the skin and clothing.
+Think of it like this: if a webpage were a person, the HTML would be the skeleton and CSS the skin and clothing!

 You'll also be learning [GIT](https//www.github.com/hackyourfuture/git), software that will allow you to save your folders and files in case they accidentally get deleted or end up corrupt.
 It can do much more and you'll learn all about that starting from week 2!